sophienagle7/ConnectFourGroup/README.md

 more turns and will stop.
 For tic-tac-toe, when there is no winner and the board is full the computer will display "Tie".

+After the game ends, the homescreen comes back up and the player can select a new option.

 Originally, we attempted to import a customized photo of a homepage menu into MATLAB and use ginput to identify the appropriate coordinates and discover a click function that would allow us to switch from script to script appropriately.
-However, this plan did not work and after a lot of research we found a MATLAB menu function that allowed us to use clicks and switch scripts effectively.
-Howecer, this fucntion was not customizable.
+However, this plan did not work, and after a lot of research we found a MATLAB menu function that allowed us to use clicks and switch scripts effectively.
+However, this fucntion was not customizable.
 Therefore,
 we added the DogPhoto option to the menu to add some fun and creativity to the project and to display photo